Grzejdziok/computer-vision-group-35/README.md

 sections 2.1 and 2.2.
 Each of the heads consists of a single fully-connected layer with output dimensionality as specified for its output.

-For each of the setup wee train VAE with AdamW optimizer with constant learning rate 1e-3, betas 0.9 and 0.999, and weight decay 1e-5 for 30 000 gradient steps with batch size 100.
+For each of the setup we train VAE with AdamW optimizer with constant learning rate 1e-3, betas 0.9 and 0.999, and weight decay 1e-5 for 30 000 gradient steps with batch size 100.
 We preprocess inputs to the model by resizing them to 64x64 and fix the output dimensionality of the decoder to be the same.
 After inference, we resize the outputs to fit the original size of the image.
 During training we augment images by applying random horizontal and vertical flip.
 The loss